US House panel to hold Mayorkas impeachment hearing January 10 | Politics

 Despite the contentious impeachment effort in the House, a bipartisan group of Senate lawmakers are working to hash out a deal that would pair border security with military funding for Ukraine and other foreign aid.
 Whether the group can reach a compromise that would pass both the Senate and House remains unclear.
 Johnson is visiting the border on Wednesday and will hold a press conference with other Republicans in Eagle Pass, Texas.

 Mayorkas told MSNBC in an interview that he would fully cooperate with the investigation and the hearings while continuing to manage the border.
-U.S. Department of Homeland Security (DHS) spokesperson Mia Ehrenberg slammed the impeachment hearing, saying it was "wasting valuable time and taxpayer dollars pursuing a baseless political exercise."
+White House spokesperson Karine Jean-Pierre said during a press briefing that Biden supports Mayorkas and called the allegations "a political stunt."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)